-INCOME TAXES
+8. INCOME TAXES

-During the six months ended May 31, 2014, the Company reached a settlement with respect to the French taxing authority's audits of the 2007-2013 tax years.
-In connection with that settlement, the Company reversed previously provided reserves for uncertain tax benefits and related interest of \$5.8 million in the first quarter of 2014.
-Other than additions for current year tax positions and for the previously described reversal, there were no significant changes to unrecognized tax benefits during the three and six months ended May 31, 2014.
+During the three and nine months ended August 31, 2014, we reversed previously provided reserves for uncertain tax benefits and related interest of \$0.8 million, principally as a result of statute of limitation expirations.
+Additionally, during the nine months ended August 31, 2014, we reached a settlement with respect to the French taxing authority's audits of the 2007-2013 tax years.
+In connection with that settlement, we reversed previously provided reserves for uncertain tax benefits and related interest of \$5.8 million in the first quarter of 2014.
+Other than additions for current year tax positions and for the previously described reversals, there were no significant changes to unrecognized tax benefits during the three and nine months ended August 31, 2014.